 Improving English as an additional language

 Improve your English language skills at university by taking control of your own learning.
-How?
-By trying a variety of language learning strategies and using the feedback you receive in your classes and assignments.

-Building language learning strategies
+Motivation and learning strategies

 By re-creating the moment and imagining myself back there communicating what I’d wanted to say, I turned those ‘failures’ into positive learning experiences.